-(In thousands of dollars) 2023 2022 Interest on mortgages \$55,449 \$45,465 Interest on convertible debentures 3,608 3,848 Interest on lease liability 943 565 Amortization of mark-to-market adjustment on mortgages 731 Amortization of deferred financing costs 2,940 2,707 Amortization of deferred financing costs on the convertible debentures 501 741 Accretion on convertible debentures 663 Fair value gain on conversion option on the convertible debentures (2,104) (1,934) Loss on extinguishment of mortgages payable 181 Interest expense before distributions on Class B LP Units 62,731 51,573 Distributions on Class B LP Units 12,458 12,108 \$75,189 \$63,681
+(In thousands of dollars) 2024 2023 Interest on mortgages \$61,356 \$55,449 Interest on convertible debentures 3,360 3,608 Interest on lease liabilities 987 943 Amortization of mark-to-market adjustment on mortgages 683 731 Amortization of deferred financing costs 3,005 2,940 Amortization of deferred financing costs on convertible debentures 440 501 Accretion on convertible debentures 884 663 Fair value gain on conversion option on convertible debentures (770) (2,104) Prepayment fee on mortgage extinguishment 257 Interest expense before distributions on Class B LP Units 70,202 62,731 Distributions on Class B LP Units 12,802 12,458 \$83,004 \$75,189

-Interest expense increased by \$11,508 during the year ended December 31, 2023, to \$75,189, compared to \$63,681 in 2022.
-The increase is predominantly due to an increase in interest on mortgages of \$9,984, an increase in amortization of mark-to-market adjustment on mortgages of \$731 and an increase in accretion on convertible debentures of \$663.
-The increase in interest on mortgages is largely attributable to the REIT's refinancings at higher interest rates and additional net mortgage proceeds, and the net impact of acquisitions and dispositions.
-The change in foreign exchange rate increased interest expense on U.S. mortgages by \$2,386, excluding the impact of dispositions and acquisitions.
+Interest expense increased by \$7,815 during the year ended December 31, 2024 to \$83,004, compared to \$75,189 in 2023.
+The increase is predominantly due to an increase in interest on mortgages of \$5,907, a decrease in non-cash fair value gain on conversion option on convertible debentures of \$1,334 and an increase in distribution on Class B LP Units of \$344.
+The increase in interest on mortgages is largely attributable to the REIT's refinancings at higher interest rates and additional net mortgage proceeds.
+The change in foreign exchange rate increased interest expense on U.S. mortgages by \$968.

 Under IFRS, the Class B LP Units are classified as financial liabilities, and the corresponding distributions paid to the Unitholders are classified as interest expense.
-The REIT believes these distribution payments do not represent financing charges because these amounts are payable only if the REIT declares distributions and only for the amount of any distributions declared, both of which are at the discretion of the Board of Trustees as outlined in the Declaration of Trust.
+The REIT believes these distribution payments do not represent financing charges because these amounts are payable only if the REIT declares distributions and only for the amount of any distributions declared, both of which are at the discretion of the Board of Trustees, as outlined in the Declaration of Trust.